jgraph/www.diagrams.net-source/_posts/2020-07-29-c4-modelling.md

 ## Extend your C4 models in diagrams.net

-Several features in diagrams.net make viewing layered diagrams such as those used in C4 models more convenient.
+Several features in diagrams.net make it more convenient to view layered diagrams such as those used in C4 models, and extend them with supplementary diagrams.

 * **[Multi-page diagrams](/blog/multiple-page-diagrams.html):** Keep all of the related diagrams together in one file.
 * **Links between pages:** Add a link to each system, container and component shape which jumps to the appropriate page in your diagram.